 Amendments to the Application Form

-A student who has applied via the Ontario Universities' Application Centre (OUAC) may verify their program selections and biographical information via the OUAC web site.
-Students wishing to revise their application should do so by accessing their OUAC account.
+Students who apply through the Ontario Universities' Application Centre (OUAC) will declare program choices and personal information at the point of application.
+Students wishing to revise their application should do so through their OUAC account.
 If any changes are made, the University of Guelph will be notified of the applicable changes approximately 2-3 business days after OUAC receives the amendment.
 Although all amendments are important to the processing of each application, changes to academic program choice, residence status, last name, mailing and home addresses are of significant importance and should be reported via their OUAC account as soon as the situation arises.
 Amendments must be completed by the published application deadline dates.

-Students who have applied through a University of Guelph application as opposed to an OUAC application must notify Admission Services, in writing, of any biographical or academic status changes, using the Amendment form available online or at Admission Services.
+Students who have applied through a University of Guelph application as opposed to an OUAC application must notify Admission Services, in writing, of any changes to academic program and/or personal information.
+Contact Admission Services to request an Amendment Form.